In June of 1971 on our sunny windy graduation day, we stood together joyously on

 Seeds were planted.

-Naomi was encouraged by Urbana and The Frontier Nursing Service in Kentucky, but it apparently wasn’t in the Lord’s will for her.
-From 1973 to 1977, Naomi Koerwitz RN worked in Hazard with Lucille LeBeau at a small rural health clinic .
+Naomi was encouraged by Urbana and The Frontier Nursing Service in Kentucky, but it apparently wasn’t in the Lord’s will for her to pursue midwifery with The Frontier Nursing Service.
+From 1973 to 1977, Naomi Koerwitz RN worked in Buckhorn with Lucille LeBeau at a small rural health clinic .
 Lucille LeBeau, was a midwife.
-Armed with her jeep, she navigated the hollers, to make mother/baby visits.
+Armed with her jeep Naomi navigated the hollers, to make mother/baby visits.
 These visits were more than just routine check-ups; they were lifelines for many families who had limited access to medical care.
 Naomi’s dedication during these years was driven by her Christian faith and values, which propelled her to serve in such a challenging environment.
-Her work in Hazard laid a strong foundation for her future endeavors in public health.
+Her work in Buckhorn laid a strong foundation for her future endeavors in public health.

 Back in Milwaukee, Naomi’s reputation as a compassionate and dedicated healthcare provider preceded her.
-She quickly found opportunities to continue her work, always carrying the spirit of Hazard with her.
+She quickly found opportunities to continue her work, always carrying the spirit of Buckhorn with her.

 Legacy